JayJhaveri1906/wordpress/README.md

 # wordpress
-The project is about Business catalog with the back end of WordPress JSON API
+The project is about Business catalog with the back end of WordPress JSON API.
+With the Feature of Login & Register &Add Business.